versutus/app-specs/README.md

 - [Backend](/backend)
 - [Fullstack](/fullstack)

+We simplified the division by offering just three categories, but each category will have more responsibilities:

+- **Frontend**: will take care of the Design, HTML, CSS and JavaScript related to the client-side application.

+  **ps**: Should also try to deploy the application using GtiHub pages, for example.

+- **Backend**: will take care of the server side application, Database development and administration and DevOps.

+- **Fullstack**: will take care of the Frontend and Backend respective tasks.

 Each category has three levels of difficulty, that are `beginner`, `intermediate` and `advanced`.
 Inside these *levels folders* you'll find the specifications for different projects.

 In these specification files, you will see all the functionalities that are expected that your software has.